ladycosy/password-generator/README.md

 ## User Story

-I am a company
+AS a company

-THAT needs an app
+I need an app

-FOR random password generation for my employees
+FOR random password generation

 ## Acceptance Criteria